Impostor Among $\nu$s: Dark Radiation Masquerading as Self-Interacting Neutrinos

-Cosmological observables are also sensitive to the free-streaming properties of neutrinos and any interactions that impede this free-streaming behavior.
-In particular, some cosmological data show an intriguing preference of beyond-the-Standard Model (BSM) interactions mediated by a heavy mediator~\cite{Cyr-Racine:2013jua,Oldengott:2014qra,Lancaster:2017ksf,Oldengott:2017fhy,Kreisch:2019yzn,Ghosh:2019tab,Das:2020xke,RoyChoudhury:2020dmd,Brinckmann:2020bcn,RoyChoudhury:2022rva,Das:2023npl,Venzor:2023aka,Camarena:2023cku,He:2023oke,Poudou:2025qcx,ACT:2025tim,He:2025jwp}.
-Such self-interactions have also been shown to alleviate cosmological discrepancies, such as the $H_0$ and $S_8$ tensions.
-For flavor-universal self-interactions, CMB and Large Scale Structure (LSS), including Lyman-$\alpha$, hint at the existence of moderately self-interacting (MI) neutrinos~\cite{Camarena:2023cku,He:2025jwp,Poudou:2025qcx}.
+For flavor-universal self-interactions, CMB and LSS, including Lyman-$\alpha$, hint at the existence of moderately self-interacting (MI) neutrinos~\cite{Camarena:2023cku,He:2025jwp,Pal:2024yom,Poudou:2025qcx}.
 For flavor-specific self-interactions, where only one or two neutrino flavors participate, data also accommodate strong self-interaction (SI) among neutrinos with a statistical significance similar to that of $\Lambda$CDM model with the Planck CMB data alone~\cite{Das:2020xke,Brinckmann:2020bcn,RoyChoudhury:2022rva}.
 Using the CMB data from ACT DR4 further increases the significance of this SI mode~\cite{Kreisch:2022zxp,Das:2023npl}.